Grand Canyon Railway 4960: Retirement and second excursion service

 Upon arrival in Jackson, the locomotive was moved inside the former Jackson Iron and Steel Company (JISCO) steel mill, where steam locomotive expert Gary Bensman was hired to overhaul and return No. 4960 to service.
-With the locomotive being worn out from running for the CB&Q steam program, and the demand to have it immediately placed into service, the B&NW crews opted to only operate No. 4960 at a working pressure of 150 psi, as opposed to 200 psi.
-Restoration work was completed on March 1, and No. 4960 was moved to B&NW property, later that month.
+While the locomotive was worn out from running for the CB&Q steam program, Bensman and his team felt that it was in good enough condition for tourist service, and the B&NW crews opted to only operate No. 4960 at a working pressure of 150 psi, instead of 200 psi.
+Restoration work was completed on March 1, and No. 4960 was moved to B&NW property later that month.

 No. 4960 began pulling the B&NW's three-car tourist trains on summer weekends within the eastern end of the route between Bristol and Benham.
 Along the route, the locomotive had to climb a steep 3%-grade from Bristol to Haskell.
 By the end of 1981, the B&NW had hauled over 10,000 passengers, but the state of the economy and a slump in the coal industry resulted in a lack of B&NW trains being run in 1982 and 1983.
-Concerned about No. 4960's prolonged inactivity, one B&NW volunteer, Robert Franzen, convinced Harold Keene to allow him and other volunteers to repair and run No. 4960 on the B&NW for a short time in the fall of 1984.
-By that time, the B&NW had informed the MCRM they could no longer run the locomotive, and a group from the Quad Cities area expressed interest in leasing it for a higher price.
+Concerned about No. 4960's prolonged inactivity, one B&NW volunteer, Robert Franzen, convinced Keene to allow him and other volunteers to repair and operate No. 4960 on the B&NW for some weekends in the fall of 1984.
+Prior to that time, Keene had informed Mid-Continent that the B&NW could no longer run the locomotive, but following Franzen's efforts, Keene changed his mind and attempted to plan for the B&NW to resume operations in 1985.

-In March 1985, No. 4960 moved to the B&NW-Norfolk Southern (NS) interchange in Bristol, and then it was towed westbound to New Haven, Indiana.
-In New Haven, the locomotive was moved to Gary Bensman's shop in Casad Industrial Park, allowing Bensman to simultaneously work on both No. 4960 and the nearby Fort Wayne Railroad Historical Society's (FWRHS) locomotive, Nickel Plate Road 765.
-By the time the move to New Haven was completed, the Quad Cities group had disappeared, so the MCRM asked Bensman to clean up the No. 4960 locomotive to attract another lessor or a buyer.
+Concurrently, a non-profit group from the Quad Cities area, S&W Tourist Enterprises, expressed interest in leasing and operating No. 4960 for a higher price, and so the MCRY terminated the B&NW's lease.
+In March 1985, No. 4960 moved to the B&NW-Norfolk Southern (NS) interchange in Bristol, and it was later towed westbound to New Haven, Indiana.
+In New Haven, the locomotive was moved to a shop within Casad Industrial Park, where Gary Bensman based his Diversified Rail Services contracting firm, allowing him to simultaneously work on both No. 4960 and the nearby Fort Wayne Railroad Historical Society's (FWRHS) locomotive, Nickel Plate Road 765.
+S&W hired Bensman to overhaul the locomotive to comply with Federal Railroad Administration (FRA) standards, but by the time the move to New Haven was completed, S&W had disappeared for unknown reasons, so the MCRY contracted Bensman to clean No. 4960 to attract another lessor or a buyer.